linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│ 🔐 Role & Permission Management                                 │
+│ Role & Permission Management                                 │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
-│ ℹ️ Configure what each role can do in the system.
+│ Configure what each role can do in the system.
 System roles │
 │    cannot be deleted.                                           │
 │                                                                  │
 │ ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ │